Morality: Brain areas

+Areas of the brain hypothesized to be related to moral processing by the respective density of being described as such in scientific literature.
+The ventromedial prefrontal cortex (vmPFC, in darkest steel blue) is the area being specified most commonly.

 An essential, shared component of moral judgment involves the capacity to detect morally salient content within a given social context.
 Recent research implicated the salience network in this initial detection of moral content.
 The salience network responds to behaviorally salient events and may be critical to modulate downstream default and frontal control network interactions in the service of complex moral reasoning and decision-making processes.

 The explicit making of moral right and wrong judgments coincides with activation in the ventromedial prefrontal cortex (VMPC), a region involved in valuation, while intuitive reactions to situations containing implicit moral issues activates the temporoparietal junction area, a region that plays a key role in understanding intentions and beliefs.

 Stimulation of the VMPC by transcranial magnetic stimulation, or neurological lesion, has been shown to inhibit the ability of human subjects to take into account intent when forming a moral judgment.
 According to such investigations, TMS did not disrupt participants' ability to make any moral judgment.
 On the contrary, moral judgments of intentional harms and non-harms were unaffected by TMS to either the RTPJ or the control site; presumably, however, people typically make moral judgments of intentional harms by considering not only the action's harmful outcome but the agent's intentions and beliefs.
 So why were moral judgments of intentional harms not affected by TMS to the RTPJ?
 One possibility is that moral judgments typically reflect a weighted function of any morally relevant information that is available at the time.
 Based on this view, when information concerning the agent's belief is unavailable or degraded, the resulting moral judgment simply reflects a higher weighting of other morally relevant factors (e.g., outcome).
 Alternatively, following TMS to the RTPJ, moral judgments might be made via an abnormal processing route that does not take belief into account.
 On either account, when belief information is degraded or unavailable, moral judgments are shifted toward other morally relevant factors (e.g., outcome).
 For intentional harms and non-harms, however, the outcome suggests the same moral judgment as to the intention.
 Thus, the researchers suggest that TMS to the RTPJ disrupted the processing of negative beliefs for both intentional harms and attempted harms, but the current design allowed the investigators to detect this effect only in the case of attempted harms, in which the neutral outcomes did not afford harsh moral judgments on their own.

 Similarly, individuals with a lesion of the VMPC judge an action purely on its outcome and are unable to take into account the intent of that action.